Aim of this project

 - Screw or glue the two motors on the side walls;

 - Glue the two side walls to the center base using hot glue;

 - Put the glass ball into the round hole and fix it wit the second piece;

 - Glue the glass ball support to the center base;

 - Glue the two board stops to the center base.
 This will prevent the electronic to move too much;

 - Glue the top to have a solid structure;

-- insert the tyres in the motor gears.
-You can glue them to the gear to avoid too many movements
+- Insert the tires in the motor gears.
+You can glue them to the gear to avoid too many movements.

-In order to easy reach the web interface, the MDNS responder capability of the MKR1000 is used.
+In order to easily reach the web interface, the MDNS responding capability of the MKR1000 is used.
 Once the board is connected to your WiFi network you just have to type WiFiRobot.local in your web browser and that's it!
 You can now play with your WiFi robot!